FedST: Secure Federated Shapelet Transformation for Time Series Classification: Introduction

+Although it is practical to extend the centralized approach to the federated setting, it is unexplored how to achieve both security and efficiency during the federated shapelet search (FedSS) step, which is the kernel of the FedST framework (see Sec.~\ref{fedst_kernel} in detail).

+The goal of the federated shapelet search is to jointly utilize the distributed labeled time series to find the shapelets with the highest quality for distinguishing the classes.
+To ensure \zyw{the} security of the federated computation, a natural idea is to extend the centralized shapelet search using secure multi-party computation (MPC)~\cite{yao1982protocols,damgaard2012multiparty,keller2020mp,keller2013architecture}.
+Following that, we first develop $\Pi_{FedSS-B}$, the basic protocol to achieve FedSS.
+Benefiting from MPC, we show that this protocol is secure and effective.

-To tackle the security issue, we first present a basic protocol ${\Pi_{FedSS-B}}$, which directly extends the centralized shapelet search using secure multi-party computation (MPC)~\cite{yao1982protocols, damgaard2012multiparty,keller2020mp,keller2013architecture} for privacy protection.
-We show that this protocol is secure and effective.
-However, this extension suffers from low efficiency due to the high communication overhead incurred by MPC during the \textit{shapelet distance computation} and the \textit{shapelet quality measurement} stages.
-Moreover, while there are acceleration techniques for the centralized method~\cite{mueen2011logical,keogh2006lb_keogh,ye2011time,rakthanmanon2012searching}, we prove that these methods are insecure in the FL setting and thus to be unfeasible.
+However, by our analysis, the basic protocol suffers from low efficiency due to the high overhead incurred by MPC during the \textit{shapelet distance computation} and the \textit{shapelet quality measurement} stages.
+Although there are acceleration techniques in the centralized scenario~\cite{mueen2011logical,keogh2006lb_keogh,ye2011time,rakthanmanon2012searching}, we prove that these methods are insecure in the FL setting and \zyw{therefore are} unfeasible.
+Consequently, we propose acceleration methods tailored for the FL setting with security guarantee to tackle the efficiency bottlenecks of $\Pi_{FedSS-B}$.

-To overcome the low efficiency of $\Pi_{FedSS-B}$, we further propose \textit{acceleration techniques tailored for the FL setting} to tackle the two bottlenecks.
-For shapelet distance computation, we propose to speed up the bottlenecked Euclidean norm computation based on a novel secure dot-product protocol.
-For quality measurement, we first propose an optimization to reduce the duplicated time-consuming interactive operations based on secure sorting.
-Then, we propose a method to further boost the efficiency through an acceptable trade-off of classification accuracy.
-We show both theoretically and empirically the effectiveness of these techniques.
+For shapelet distance computation, we identify the Euclidean norm computation as the efficiency bottleneck, so we propose a speed-up method based on a novel secure dot-product protocol.
+For quality measurement, we first design an optimization to reduce the duplicated time-consuming interactive operations with secure sorting.
+Then, we propose to further boost the efficiency through an acceptable trade-off of classification accuracy.
+We show both \textit{theoretically} and \textit{empirically} the effectiveness of these techniques.

 { \textbf{Contributions.} We summarize our contributions as follows.